 ANSWER: God did not initially inspire the division of the Bible (the Old Testament at the very minimum) into sections such as chapters and verses.
 The ancient, original manuscripts in Hebrew (and Greek for the New Testament) simply did not contain such edits.
-A man by the name of Cardinal Caro began to divide up God's word from 1244 to 1248 A.D.
-His division occurred while he created a Latin Vulgate concordance to aid in looking up scriptures.
-Our division of chapters and verses, however, are believed to be the creation of Stephen Langton, a Canterbury, England Archbishop.
-He started his editing work in this regard in about 1227 A.D.
-In 1382 A.D. the Wycliffe translation used these divisions.
+A man by the name of Cardinal Caro began to divide up the Bible word from 1244 to 1248 A.D.

 Most of the time, the numbering system works well for helping people look up scriptures.
 Sometimes, however, the verses are not well divided and this can mislead readers.
 An interesting case appears in the book of Revelation chapter 20.

 "But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection."
 (Revelation 20:5)